 19 Easy Day Trips from Bologna to Some of Italy’s Most Unique Destinations

 Bologna, Italy surprised us the first time we visited several years ago.
 We never expected to fall in love with its urban charms: good food and wine of course, and friendly people, for sure.
-But being the solitude seekers and quiet-loving travelers that we are, we didn’t expect to find such a comfortable embrace in one of Italy’s largest cities.
+But being the solitude seekers and slow travelers that we are, we didn’t expect to find such a comfortable embrace in one of Italy’s largest cities.
 Bologna was different.
 We not only felt at home on our first visit but wanted more, which is why we go back again and again.
 Despite the recent tourism growth it still feels undiscovered…which is exactly why you should go!
 You’ll need a few days to enjoy all the things the city has to offer, then get out and explore the surrounding regions on one of these 19 easy day trips from Bologna: to Emilia Romagna, northern Tuscany, parts of Lombardy and the Veneto.
 There are so many charming hilltop Italian borgos, iconic cities, natural hot springs, unexpected food and music festivals, and seaside towns all within an hour and a half by car or train.
 But be warned, it’s hard to break away from Bologna, even for a minute.

 1. Parma (1 hr by Train)